persian-calendar/persian-calendar/README.md

 3. Build
 ==============================
-Install Support Library on your Android SDK ([more](https://developer.android.com/tools/support-library/setup.html)) then import the project on Android Studio
+1. Install Support Library on your Android SDK ([more](https://developer.android.com/tools/support-library/setup.html))
+2. Import the project on Android Studio
+3. Click on "Sync Project with Gradle Files" after the import